Canon 1D vs Nikon D5300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Nikon D5300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D5300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D does not offer wifi capability.
+In contrast, the 1D does not provide wifi capability.

 So how do things add up?
 Is the Canon 1D better than the Nikon D5300 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.